A chronic low-level inflammatory response occurs if an infection/ injury continues, such that the problem is NOT resolved within a few days

 - Any therapy must be able to control the autoimmune process, but maintain the body's ability to fight disease

 A loss of sympathetic (stimulant) drive in Autonomic Nervous System (ANS);

 Cells convert from aerobic to anaerobic metabolism, lowering cellular energy output. i.e. not using oxygen in the Krebs'cycle to produce energy; a cancerous cell is one that has converted from aerobic /respiratory metabolismto less efficientanaerobic/fermentative metabolism;

 Decrease in enzyme function

-Loss of metabolic and anabolic hormones - decrease in basal metabolic rate;
+Loss of metabolic and anabolic hormones.
+Seen as a decrease in basal metabolic rate;

 Loss of digestive integrity

 Increase of stress hormones: Growth Hormone (GH) and CORTISOL.
 Internal damage causes body to generate GH to protect nerves, organs and GI tract;

 Major increase in immune system's production of potentially tissue-damaging oxidants (E.g. ROS, Free radicals, RNS).
 Produced for the purpose of killing microbes; called oxidative stress;

 Increase in GI tract flora and pathogens.
 Candida albicans and gram-negative rods bacteria over-stimulate immune system, which can lead to cancer in the GI tract;